zenlizolet/Website/README.md

 Images are a bit low quality, but that does not really matter.

+There is only 1 copy of each book.
+We are a start-up library.

 Database contains user, book and reservation info, on catalog page everything is pulled from there and there is a  check if the user is logged in or not, and reservations are added in the database, as well as new accounts.
 # Logins and passwords of all registered users.
 Username : Password